Mohammed Amin (businessman): Professional career

+Social work

 Amin is Co-Chair of the Muslim Jewish Forum of Greater Manchester, Chairman of the Council of the Islam & Liberty Network, and Chair of Donors of the Curriculum for Cohesion.
 He speaks and writes regularly on Islamic finance and on issues connected with politics and social cohesion.
 Clare College, Cambridge chose him as its Alumnus of the Year for 2014.
 He was awarded an MBE in the Queen's Birthday Honours List June 2016 "For services to Community Cohesion and Inter-faith Relations in Greater Manchester."